cu-ecen-aeld/final-project-ldmacdonald/Project-Overview.md

 TBD: Detail any portion of the project leveraged from other coursework or using [components from previous semesters](https://github.com/cu-ecen-5013/buildroot-assignments-base/wiki) by yourself or others.

 # Source Code Organization
-TBD: Modify the content below
+TBD: Modify the content below:

-Buildroot or Yocto Repository will be hosted at [TBD] ApplicationX code will be hosted in in a repository at [TBD] We request X additional repositories for application Y and Z.
+Buildroot or Yocto Repository will be hosted at [TBD]

+ApplicationX code will be hosted in in a repository at [TBD]

+We request X additional repositories for application Y and Z.

 # Group Overview